-The restraining order, if breached, a parole violation, damped his ardor.
+The restraining order, if breached, was a parole violation and damped his ardor.
 I wanted to believe he was afraid that I would shoot him because of what he had done to me but he probably wasn't.
 I knew despite everything I couldn't shoot him on sight.
 I worried he would go berserk and try to kill me or worse my husband.
 Then I would shoot.
 The most realistic fear was his exposing me, somehow telling hubby or those in the office.
 My fear slowly faded as he dropped out of my life, unseen.
 I suspected he took consolation in bragging on construction sites of the rich old Asian bitch he banged.

 Previously I was contemptuous of a woman who let a man abuse her.
 It just didn’t make sense a woman would allow herself to be a victim.
 The only positive result of Paul was learning I was not immune or so clever but was as vulnerable as the next.
 I vowed never to allow a man to debase me again and changed to having sympathy for abused women.
 To redeem my self-esteem, I again reviewed who I was, what I had become and how to better myself.
-My first effort was to eliminate Paul from memory but as you read you know it was not successful.
+My first effort was to eliminate Paul from memory but as you've read, you know it was not successful.

 During my soapy shower mortal sins, I appeared unblemished walking to and from the communion rail but knew I lived in mortal sin.
 Rededicating myself to husband, business and kids I appeared unblemished but my debasement shadowed me, Paul’s execrable debasement clung to and besmirched my actions, even if not visible to others.
 I wasn’t only guilty but dirty, unable to be clean.

 Yet life went on.
-Shortly after Paul, I turned 43.
+Shortly after Paul, I turned forty-three.
 With the kids out of college, employed and married or soon to be so, I had other things to concentrate on to help me forget.
 As a family, we all had success.

 Only I was tied to a secret debasement, an unacknowledged failure among winners.
-My secret puppet shadow blocked the rays of family and middle-aged happiness.
+My secret puppet shadow blocked the warm rays of family and middle-aged happiness.